Are your ultrasounds covered by Insurance?

 Can I bring family and friends?

 Yes.
 In fact, we encourage our clients to invite family and friends to attend the elective 4D Ultrasound session.
 This is a joyous and wonderful experience, one that can be shared with your family and loved ones.
 We can comfortably accommodate up to 5 people in addition to the mom.
 More than 5 guests may come with you but this gives you a general idea of the amount of seating in the room.
 We can work to accommodate others.
 Our seating is specifically arranged so that everyone in your party will have an excellent view of our large screen 4D images of the baby.
-Babies and children are also always welcome at our facility. *Face coverings must be worn by everyone in accordance with local covid 19 ordinance.
+Babies and children are also always welcome at our facility.

 Does this take the place of an Ultrasound at my doctor's office?